 The Web application industry is seeing the convergence of two major strategies take place: the increasing need for Web application security as well as the increasing application of Agile development methodologies.
 Many see these strategies as contradictory – while many Agile lifecycle teams deliver rapid software releases, their code contains numerous security vulnerabilities.
-Contrary to what many believe, the two are not mutually exclusive: it is possible to develop applications within the Agile methodology while implementing and following a secure development lifecycle.
-In this article, I will present ideas that teams can use to accomplish these two goals.
+Contrary to what many believe, the two are not mutually exclusive: it is possible to develop applications within the Agile methodology while implementing and

 A secure development lifecycle is the combination of processes, methods, tools and technologies which are leveraged to produce secure (or more secure) applications.
 While a number of methodologies are published and in practice today, I find that a combination of the Microsoft Security Development Lifecycle and the “Building Security in Maturity Model” (BSIMM) is a great way to approach improving software security.
-The Microsoft SDL covers practices which roughly correspond to
+The Microsoft SDL covers practices which roughly correspond to Waterfall lifecycle components: training, requirements, design, implementation, verification (testing), release and response.
+(Note: don’t panic—this article is about incorporating these practices into Agile methodologies).
+The BSIMM documents approximately 130 security best-practices followed by the top software organizations in the world, independent of development methodology.

 In a Waterfall world, the BSIMM activities and the Microsoft SDL map neatly to the common phases of software development.
 According to a Microsoft SDL article about Agile and SDL, the best approach to mapping these activities into an Agile world is to divide them into categories: activities which must happen regularly, activities which should happen often but not necessarily every sprint or even every release, and activities which only need to happen once.
 I disagree with Microsoft’s final category: especially in industries where compliance is required, this category of activities often needs to be repeated on at least an annual basis (somewhat in violation of the Agile principle of doing the least amount of work necessary to complete the story, compliance often requires re-work simple to check a box).